rm511130/Concourse-Workshop/README.md

 EOF
 ```

-- Now let's create the `manifest.yml` that will be used to `cf push` the App.
-Please execute the following command:
+- If you take a look at this Git repository, the `~/concourse/manifest.yml` file that will be used to `cf push` the App looks like this (see below).
+No action needed at this stage, just note that the route to your App will be randomly generated for uniqueness (i.e. to avoid clashing with your colleagues).

 ```
-cat << EOF > ~/concourse/manifest.yml
 ---
 applications:
-- name: $user-concourse-demo-boot
+- name: concourse-demo-boot
   memory: 1G
   instances: 1
+  random-route: true
+  buildpacks:
-  buildpack: java_buildpack_offline
+  - java_buildpack_offline
-EOF
 ```

 - Let's create a new version of the `~/concourse/ci/pipeline.yml` file.
 Please execute the following commands: